djeada/Git-Notes/notes/02_create_repository.md

 ## Verifying a Git Repository

-To ascertain whether a directory is a Git repository, you can use the `git status` command.
+To check whether a directory is a Git repository, you can use the `git status` command.
 If the directory is a Git repository, you'll see information about the current status of the repository.
 However, if the directory is not a Git repository, Git will display an error message stating "fatal: Not a git repository."

 Alternatively, you can check for the presence of the `.git` subdirectory which is characteristic of a Git repository.
 Use the ls command to list the files and directories in the current directory: